EGPostema/DrawerDissect/README.md

    **Include Metadata Processing**

    The metadata .txt file for the test image is already present in `drawers/fullsize/capture_metadata`
-      - Setting `process_metadata` to `true` will use metadata to convert measurements from pixels to mm
+      - Setting `process_metadata` to `true` will use this to convert measurements from pixels to mm

    ```yaml
    processing: